-The LMP's description of the key labor requirements and risks associated with KWSSIP would help KWSB determine the resources needed to resolve labor difficulties.
-The LMP is a dynamic document that is initiated early in the planning stage of the project and is evaluated and updated as the project is developed and carried out.
+The LMP's description of the key labor requirements and risks associated with the Project would help NHA determine the resources needed to resolve labor difficulties.
+The LMP is a dynamic document that is initiated early in the planning stage of the Project and is evaluated and updated as the Project is developed and carried out.
 As a result, this document defines the types of personnel and their management that the Project is expected to use.
-Important LMP components will be included in the contractual obligations of contractors and subcontractors.
-All contractors and subcontractors shall prepare and implement labor management plans in line with the LMP.

-KWSB has prepared this document and its annexes based on the existing labor laws in Pakistan and its ratified international agreements, and in accordance with the guidelines of the ESS2 of the World Bank.
-Furthermore, the scope and procedures of the LMP, its annexes, constitute a special labor framework, against which compliance is mandatory for KWSB and its consultants, contractors, subcontractors, and suppliers associated with this project.
-The LMP will be applicable to all types of workers that will be employed by KWSB and all personnel employed by the Board in relation to the execution of the project; and therefore, its use and knowledge is mandatory, as necessary.
+NHA has prepared this document, and its annexes, based on the existing labor laws in Pakistan and its ratified international agreements, and in accordance with the guidelines of the ESS1 of the AIIB.
+Furthermore, the scope and procedures of the LMP, and its annexes, constitute a special labor framework, against which compliance is mandatory for NHA and its consultants, contractors, subcontractors, and suppliers associated with this project.
+The LMP will be applicable to all types of workers that will be employed by NHA and all personnel employed by the NHA in relation to the execution of the Project; and therefore, its use and knowledge is mandatory.